-We also run cattle on a small portion of our ranch.
-The cattle operation has taught us the importance of soil fertility.
-We use this information to create quality food plots and enhance our native browse.
+We also run cattle on a portion of our ranch.
+The cattle operation has taught us the importance of soil fertility and high quality forage.
+We use this knowledge to create quality food plots and enhance our native browse.

 Hunting Stands Gallery